Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of the State of New Mexico
+• be a resident of New Mexico

 New York pre-registration rules